 And there are, of course, varying degrees of lies.

 Like the one we should all acknowledge, "I only lied to protect YOU."

-Whilst lying to protect someone else may sound admirable (at least to the liar), please, let's not sully up the muck by saying it is to protect others.
-Because the truth of the matter is, the only person we protect when we lie, is ourselves.
+Whilst lying to protect someone else may sound admirable (at least to the liar), please, let's not sully up the muck by saying it is to protect others because the truth of the matter is, the only person we protect when we lie, is ourselves.

 And from what?
 Responsibility?
 Ownership?
 Dirty deeds?
 Insecurity?
 There are almost as many reasons to lie as there are lies themselves (which is good news...to know we will never run out).

 Which begs the question.
 Is there such a thing as a good lie?
 Well, I'm sure they all seemed like a good idea at the time.
 Then comes reflection (reflection=when lies are exposed).
-At which point, more lies are the preferred way to proceed.
-Then comes realization (realization=when the goose is cooked) and becomes time to face the music.
+At which point, more lies are the preferred method to proceed.
+Then comes realization (realization=when the goose is cooked) and time to face the music.

-The silver lining moment comes when all is revealed and confessions are done (with the obligatory and slight variations to the truth=more lies on matters that cannot be proven otherwise, and hopefully helps paint us in a more favourable light), then a strange feeling washes over the liar's psyche.
+Then, the silver lining moment comes when all is revealed, and confessions are done (with the obligatory and slight variations to the truth=more lies on matters that cannot be proven otherwise, and hopefully helps paint us in a more favourable light).
+Then, a strange feeling washes over a liar's psyche.
 Something akin to having a hot shower after a week away camping.

 I am not bashing my bible here (mainly because I don't own one) or telling anyone how to live their lives.
 I am, however, attempting to show that truth is almost always a better option for finding self-respect and an easier way to get through life.